 False allegations of sex crimes against innocent people is a serious problem.
 It’s been a horrific problem for since the dawn of history.
 And it remains a problem to this day.

 A person may wrongly accuse another for many reasons .
 If you’re innocent, you know that you are.
-Can you know why another person makes a false accusation?
+But can you know why another person makes a false accusation?

 You may not understand why someone is accusing you of something you did not do.